-Many years later, the effects of the seismic shock to the derivatives markets triggered by Lehman's collapse, and the complex legal problems arising therefrom in the context of a Cayman Islands master hedge investment fund, were dealt with by Lord Briggs in the Privy Council case of DD Growth Premium 2X Fund (in liquidation) v RMF Market Neutral Strategies (Master) Ltd (2017).
+Lord Briggs was in charge of the extensive Lehman insolvency litigation from 2009 to 2013, following the global collapse of the international financial services firm Lehman Brothers in 2008.
+Many years later, the effects of the seismic shock to the derivatives markets triggered by Lehman's collapse, and the complex legal problems arising therefrom in the context of a Cayman Islands master hedge investment fund, were dealt with by Lord Briggs in the Privy Council case of DD Growth Premium 2X Fund (in liquidation) v RMF Market Neutral Strategies (Master) Ltd [2017] UKPC 36.

-More recently, Lord Briggs also delivered judgment in the UK Supreme Court case of MWB Business Exchange Centres Ltd v Rock Advertising Ltd (2018), an important decision on the formation and variation of commercial contracts, where he commended the "incremental development of the common law which accords more closely with the conceptual analysis adopted in most other common law jurisdictions".
+More recently, Lord Briggs also delivered judgment in the UK Supreme Court case of Rock Advertising Ltd v MWB Business Exchange Centres Ltd [2018] UKSC 24, an important decision on the formation and variation of commercial contracts, where Lord Briggs commended the "incremental development of the common law which accords more closely with the conceptual analysis adopted in most other common law jurisdictions".

-Lord Briggs attended Charterhouse School and Magdalen College, University of Oxford.
+Lord Briggs was educated at Charterhouse School and read law at Magdalen College, University of Oxford.
 He was admitted to the English Bar by the Honourable Society of Lincoln's Inn in 1978, and was the Junior Counsel to Crown Chancery from 1990 to 1994.
 He was appointed as Queen's Counsel in 1994, and was widely recognised as a leading commercial and chancery barrister.